basecamp/bc3-api/sections/webhooks.md

 **Required parameters**: `payload_url` for the HTTPS url that Basecamp should call.
 _Optional parameters_: `types` as an array of types, options given in the introduction.

-This endpoint will return `201 Created` with the current JSON representation of the vault if the creation was a success.
+This endpoint will return `201 Created` with the current JSON representation of the webhook if the creation was a success.
 See the [Get a webhook](#get-a-webhook) endpoint for more info on the payload.

+This endpoint will return `400 Bad Request` if the payload URL is not a valid HTTPS URL or other validation errors occur.
+It will return `507 Insufficient Storage` if the account has reached its webhook limit.

 ###### Example JSON Request